kale-stew/kylieis.online/content/understanding-the-ts-compiler.md

 description: 'Taking a closer look at how the TypeScript compiler works so I can better implement a testing corner case in an open source library.'
 ---

-I am trying to thoroughly test a library that has TypeScript support, but too many use cases to accurately track without contacting hundreds of thousands of consumers of said library to ensure we thoroughly understand it's many, many use cases.
+I am trying to thoroughly test a library that has TypeScript support and far too many users to reasonably contact in order to understand it's many, many use cases.
+Because I don't have a better way to understand the applied use cases most worth testing, I will need to first level up my understanding of the TypeScript compiler as that is where this library is predominently used.

 The library consists of a single function, and the types themselves are very simple: